rossbeazley/photoprism-upload-android/Readme.md

  collaborates with work manager to run work in background uses webdav in some way

-Sync queue:
+Sync queue: ✓
  has a View
- can retry an item - removes from queue as its not failed can enqueue a failed item needs persistence <--- DO NEXT
+ can retry an item - removes from queue as its not failed can enqueue a failed item needs persistence

 Audit Logs:
  has a view